 Through the Agricultural Competitiveness White Paper, we’ve made a range of social and business support measures available to help build resilience and capacity and to encourage better farmer preparedness to manage known risks.

-This includes the Farm Business Concessional Loans Scheme, Farm Household Allowance, Managing Farm Risk Programme, the Rural Financial Counselling Service and support to manage the effects of pest animals and weeds in drought-affected areas.
+This includes the Farm Business Concessional Loans Scheme, Farm Household Allowance, Managing Farm Risk Programme, the Rural Financial Counselling Service

 To ensure farmers receive the best possible advice and support to address their specific circumstances, it is important they do not self-assess, but instead seek advice from the Department of Human Services Farmer Assistance Hotline on 13 23 16.

 Since the Coalition Government launched the Farm Household Allowance, it has helped more than 7,900 recipients (as at 27 April 2018).

 Through the Coalition’s concessional loan programmes, more than $824m in loans has been approved to 1,512 farm businesses (as at 31 March 2018).
 We will continue to support Australian farmers through the establishment of the Regional Investment Corporation, which will deliver a nationally-consistent loans programme.